I've been practising yoga for more than 15 years and have experienced first hand the profound effect yoga can have on your mind, body and breath.

 I have always practiced with the same teacher, and took my teacher training with her, fundamentally deepening my own practice and knowledge of yoga, its history and philosophy.

-I am accredited by the Yoga Alliance as a 200 hour Hatha yoga teacher and teach in Hove, East Sussex.
+I am accredited by the Yoga Alliance as a 200 hour Hatha yoga teacher and as an 85 hour Pregnancy and Post-Natal yoga.
+I teach in Hove, East Sussex.

 Change is not something that we should fear.
 Rather, it is something that we should welcome.
 For without change, nothing in this world would ever grow or blossom, and no one in this world would ever move forward to become the person they’re meant to be.